 New Vanderbilt SPC Wireless devices aimed at installer convenience

-Vanderbilt announced today the release of a new range of SPC Wireless devices.
+Vanderbilt, a global leader providing state-of-the-art security systems, announced today the release of a new range of SPC Wireless devices.

 The range of devices include detectors, panic buttons, fobs, and a transceiver.
 The devices are discreet and tasteful in design with sleek and modern lines to complement the interior styles of many environments, such as retail stores and apartment buildings.